 5. Each artist may submit up to three entries.
 The entry fee is AU$55 (plus GST) for each entry in the Open Prize, and AU$30 (plus GST) per entry in the Waterhouse Emerging Artists’ Prize.

 Artists may enter in one category only.
 The Emerging Artists’ Prize is restricted to emerging artists.
 There are no restrictions on who can enter the Open Prize.
-All entrants are eligible for the People’s Choice Award and the Scientists’ Choice Award.
+All entrants are eligible for visitors to vote for them in the People’s Choice Prize.
 “Emerging Artist” means artists in the early years of their professional practice.
 For the purposes of this competition, an emerging artist is an artist who has either never had a solo exhibition, or had their first solo exhibition less than five years ago.

 6. Works must not exceed the size limit of 2 × 2 x 2m when displayed, and all works must fit through a standard door when packed for transport (2m x 0.9m).
 Floor-mounted works must not exceed a weight of 500kg.
 Wall and ceiling mounted works must not exceed a weight of 30kg.
-Artworks must be supplied ready for display or hanging: flat D rings are preferred for wall mounted works.
+Artworks must be supplied ready for display or hanging: flat D rings are preferred for wall-mounted works.
 No work can have one dimension greater than 2m in length.
 This will include any supports if supplied.
 The SA Museum Foundation may supply or arrange certain display furniture at its discretion.
+For screen-based works the SA Museum Foundation will supply a 48” wall mounted LED screen for single screen presentations or two 32” wall mounted LED screens for dual screen presentations.
+The SA Museum Foundation will supply headphones for presentation of any accompanying soundtrack.
+Artists must supply any equipment for digital presentations outside the parameters above, which meet the overall size allowances for all artworks.
+Any additional equipment must be fit for five months’ public display.
+Safety will be assessed by the SA Museum Foundation prior to display.
+Any artworks with electrical components must be supplied by the artist with current test and tag to verify their safety.

 7. The judges will select finalists’ works for exhibition from the image provided for each entry and each finalist shall be notified accordingly.
 Inclusion of finalists in the exhibition and the manner of exhibiting of each included work shall be at the sole discretion of the SA Museum Foundation.